tabern/breakthemonolith-instructions/Step-1.md

 In the next few steps, we are going to be using **Docker**, **Github**, **Amazon ECS**, and **Amazon ECR** to deploy code into containers.
 To make sure you can complete these steps, you'll need to ensure you have the right tools.

 **Have an AWS Account**
-If you don't already have an account with AWS, you can [sign up here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).
-All the excercises in this tutorial are covered under [AWS Free Tier](https://aws.amazon.com/free/). *Note: some of the services we'll be using may require your account to be active for more than 12 hours.
+If you don't already have an account with AWS, you can [sign up here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html). **All the excercises in this tutorial are covered under [AWS Free Tier](https://aws.amazon.com/free/)**. *Note: some of the services we'll be using may require your account to be active for more than 12 hours.
 If you experience difficulty with any services and have a newly created account, please wait a few hours and try again*

 **Install Docker**
 We'll be using Docker to build the image files that we will run in our containers.
 Docker is an open source project and you can dowload it for free here [for mac](https://docs.docker.com/docker-for-mac/install/) or [for windows](https://docs.docker.com/docker-for-windows/install/).